-Electronic devices are not permitted to be used in school at any time during the school day (7:30am to 4:00pm) or during the serving of detention.
+Electronic devices are not permitted to be used in school at any time during the school day other than Community Hour.
 This includes the use of radios, mp3 players (iPods), pagers, cell phones, etc.

 Students must keep electronic devices in their locker, and they must be turned off.
 Additionally, students are not permitted to wear headphones or earpieces around their necks or on their person during the school day.
-All headphones and earpieces must be stored in locker, except when required for class use.
-Full size backpacks are to be stored in the student's locker and are not permitted in the classroom.
-Cell phones must be off, and cannot be set to vibrate.
-Any device that is activated in school will be confiscated by the Principal, Dean of Students or the Family Intervention Specialist.
+All electronic devices, headphones and earpieces must be stored in a locker, except when required for class use.
+Full size backpacks are to be stored in the student's locker and are not permitted during the school day outside of the first week of school and the last day of school.
+Any device that is activated in school will be confiscated by the Principal, Dean of Students or an Administrator.
 If confiscated, the schedule of return is as follows:

-- Ist offense- confiscated and returned at the end of the day - 2nd offense- confiscated for 48 hours "First 48" and the student must pay \$5.00 to receive their phone back - 3rd offense- confiscated for 1 week and/or until parent picks up the phone and every time thereafter.
+- 1st offense- confiscated and returned to the parent or guardian at the end of the day - 2nd offense- confiscated for 48 hours "First 48". - 3rd offense- confiscated for 1 week and/or until the parent picks up the phone and every time thereafter.
 An automatic daily detention will occur as well on the day it was confiscated.
-2 Days of ISS will be served if the problem continues after the third offense each and every time thereafter.
-Lastly, there will be a charge of \$5.00 to return the phone to the parent.

-If there is a family emergency, parents should call the Front Office at 518-694-3400 or contact Deans.
+2 Days of ISS will be served if the problem continues after the third offense each and every time thereafter. - If there is a family emergency, parents should call the Front Office at 518-694-3400 or contact Deans.
 We will notify the student immediately.
-Students can also use staff cell phones if there is a need to use phone during school day.
 Do not call or text your child's phone.

-Students that have netbooks or laptops will be permitted to use them in the classroom for instructional purposes only.
-Any student caught using his netbook or laptop to listen to music or for social networking will forfeit the right to bring that item to school.
+Students that have Chromebooks or laptops will be permitted to use them in the classroom for instructional purposes only.
+Any student caught using his Chromebook or laptop to listen to music or for social networking will forfeit the right to bring that item to school.
 If the student brings the item in spite of the prohibition, the item will be confiscated and will only be relinquished to a parent after 1 week.